xsc/minion/README.md

 - `(restart!)` will call the function declared as `:stop` on your system before instantiating a new one via `:start`; initial options and arguments are preserved,
-- `(shutdown!)` will stop your system _as well as the nREPL server_, before calling `System/exit`,
+- `(shutdown!)` will stop your system _as well as the nREPL server_.
-- `(shutdown! exit?)` will stop your system and nREPL server but `System/exit` is only called if `exit?` is true.

-Actually, there's the `:exit?` option that determines the behaviour of the zero-parameter `shutdown!` function.
 Note that you can set symbols for shutdown and restart using `:shutdown-as` and `:restart-as`.

-Note that the function created by `defmain` can be called with a map as its first parameter, in which case it will be directly passed to the restart function.
+Additionally, the function created by `defmain` can be called with a map as its first parameter, in which case it will be directly passed to the restart function.